plone/plone.intelligenttext/plone/intelligenttext/README.rst

 This package contains a transform that is capable converting plain text into HTML.

-Line breaks and indentation is preserved, and web and email addresses are made into clickable links.
+Line breaks and indentation are preserved, and web and email addresses are made into clickable links.

 Intended use is for example for portal_transforms in CMF.